defano/jmonet/README.md

 JMonet uses RxJava to provide observable attributes.
 This makes it easy to keep application menus, tool bars and palettes in sync with the state of your paint tools.
 As one control modifies an attribute, other controls (and the tool itself) will be notified of the change.

-Lets imagine we have a `JCheckBoxMenuItem` in our menu bar and a `JCheckboxButton` on a tool palette, both of which can be used to enable or disable the draw centered paint tool attribute.
-Here's how to use RxJava to acheive that:
+Lets imagine we have a `JCheckBoxMenuItem` in our menu bar and a `JCheckBox` button on a tool palette, both of which can be used to enable or disable the draw centered paint tool attribute.
+Here's how to use RxJava to achieve that:

 #### 1. Create an observable object